AI Summary of Peer-Reviewed Research

 Research area:Economics, Econometrics and FinanceEconomics and EconometricsGranger causality

-What the researchers tested: The researchers collected more than 3.6 million tweets in seven languages from December 1, 2021 to April 30, 2022.
-They used Goldstein 1992 positive and negative geopolitical risk bigrams, applied sentiment analysis methods, built a daily time series of geopolitical risk sentiment, and tested its relationship with 39 financial assets and markets using Granger causality.
+The researchers examined changes in financial assets and markets from December 1, 2021, to April 30, 2022.
+They collected more than 3.6 million tweets in seven languages, used Goldstein 1992 positive and negative geopolitical risk bigrams, applied sentiment analysis methods, and tested the relationship between the resulting daily sentiment time series and 39 financial assets and markets using Granger causality.

 Key points

-• More than 3.6 million tweets were analyzed in seven languages.
+• More than 3.6 million tweets were collected in seven languages.

-• The study built a daily geopolitical risk sentiment time series from tweet data.
+• A geopolitical risk sentiment time series was built from tweet data.

-• Granger causality indicated predictive information for several financial assets and market changes.
+• Granger causality found predictive information for several financial assets and markets.

-• The abstract does not identify which assets or exact lag times were involved.
+• The abstract does not name the specific assets or markets involved.

 Disclosure